davidpham87/emacs-data-analysis-config/README.md

 [Source code pro](https://github.com/adobe-fonts/source-code-pro) is an open-source font from adobe.
 To install it, download the (source)[https://github.com/adobe-fonts/source-code-pro/releases] and install them.
 Instruction on (this page)[https://github.com/adobe-fonts/source-code-pro].

-## Mirroring update from emacs live
+## Mirroring update from emacs-live

 Taking information from
 [github help](https://help.github.com/articles/syncing-a-fork/), you can fire up